The Art of Writing Great Melodies

 Too much vanilla, not enough spice.

 Ear training helps overcome the inability to hear and sing notes that create tension against chords.

-Another good way to overcome this, is to write a capella, and then add your chords to the melody afterwards.
+Another good way to overcome this is to write a capella, and then add your chords to the melody afterward.

 Here’s a couple of tips and techniques to help you write better melodies.